How Do I Change My Name in Nevada?

-How do I change my name after marriage?
+How do you change your name after marriage?

 Switching out your middle name is optional.
 The following six choices are available when applying for your Nevada marriage license.